COAST-Lab/Open-Water-Level/Fabrication/Setting_Up.md

 We're working on this page!
-Come back soon for updated instructions for setting up your physical firmware.
+Come back soon for updated instructions for setting up your sensor.

 # Setting Up Your DIY Sensor
-This section will help you set up the hardware for your DIY sensor.

-Firmware Parts List (see `Fabrication` for complete BOMs)
+Hardware (see `Fabrication` for complete BOMs)
 - Boron LTE CAT-M1 (NorAm) with EtherSIM (BRN404X)
 - Cellular antenna (included with BRN404X)
 - Adalogger FeatherWing - RTC + SD Add-on